Generalized bipyramids and hyperbolic volumes of alternating $k$-uniform tiling links: Introduction

-In Theorem \ref{computingvolumes}, we prove that the hyperbolic structure on a alternating $k$-uniform tiling link is realized when the bipyramids corresponding to the faces of the tiling have dihedral angles of the edges ending at the top and at the bottom apexes equal to the angles of the tiling when it is realized as an equilateral tiling.
+\begin{maintheorem}[c.f.
+Theorem \ref{computingvolumes}] The hyperbolic structure on a alternating $k$-uniform tiling link is realized by a polyhedral decomposition whose dihedral angles are specified by the angles of (the equilateral realization of) the corresponding tiling. \end{maintheorem}

-This analysis of alternating $k$-uniform tiling links yields independent results about all link complements in $T \times (0,1)$ and $S \times I$ that are hyperbolic.
-We show that volume densities for links in $S \times I$ are bounded above by $2v_\text{oct}$.
-This should be compared with the upper bound on volume density of $v_\text{oct}$ for links in the $3$-sphere, which follows from the octahedral decomposition of D. Thurston as noted below.
-For fixed genus $g \ge 2$, we show the volume density of links in $S_g \times I$ is bounded by a number $\beta_g < 2v_\text{oct}$.
-The bounds $\beta_g$ correspondingly approach $2v_\text{oct}$ as $g$ increases.
+This analysis of alternating $k$-uniform tiling links also yields results about general hyperbolic link complements in $T \times (0,1)$ and $S \times I$.

+Generalizing a result of D. Thurston \cite{Thurston2}, we show in Corollary \ref{2voctdensity} that volume density for links in $S \times I$ is bounded above by $2v_\text{oct}$.
+This turns out to be the only restriction on the spectrum of volume densities, for we show that

-We show that alternating tiling links derived from the 4-regular hyperbolic $(8g-4)$-gon tilings achieve the maximal volume density $\beta_g$ for each $g$, and use these to prove the set of all possible volume densities of links in $S \times I$ is dense in the interval $[0, 2v_\text{oct}]$.
+\begin{maintheorem}[c.f.
+Theorem \ref{2voctdensity}] The set of volume densities of links in $S_g \times I$ across all genera $g \ge 2$, assuming totally geodesic boundary, is a dense subset of the interval $[0, 2v_\text{oct}]$. \end{maintheorem}

 As a corollary to the proof, we have that volume densities for links in the thickened torus $T \times (0,1)$ are dense in the interval $[0,v_\text{oct}]$.
 This extends previous results that volume densities are dense in $[0,v_\text{oct}]$ for knots in $S^3$ from \cite{Burton2015} and \cite{Adams2017}.

+\para{Outline} In Section \ref{sec:tilinglinks}, we introduce the main objects of our study and explain how certain tilings of $\mathbb{S}^2$, $\mathbb{E}^2$, or $\mathbb{H}^2$ give rise to alternating links in thickened surfaces.
+After introducing this class of links, we show in Section \ref{subsec:hypstr} that their complements admit a unique hyperbolic structure (with totally geodesic boundary when applicable).
+In Section \ref{subsec:decomp} we give topological decompositions of these link complements, generalizing both the octahedral decomposition of \cite{Thurston2} and the bipyramidal decomposition of \cite{Adams2015}.

+In Section \ref{sec:polyhedra}, we present the relevant background on generalized hyperbolic polyhedra, and use this opportunity to investigate maximal volume tetrahedra and bipyramids.
+This yields bounds on the volumes of link complements in thickened surfaces in terms of the combinatorics of their link diagrams.

+After determining explicit hyperbolic structures on these building blocks, in Section \ref{sec:volumes} we prove that the symmetry of the tiling forces symmetry of the corresponding link complement.
+In particular, this symmetry allows us to explicitly determine the dihedral angles of the polyhedra in the decompositions of Section \ref{sec:polyhedra}, leading to our exact computation of volumes and the proof of Theorem \ref{mainthm}.